darkling-thrush/notes/d&d/urzoa.md

     * painting changed when he died and when the Shadowy One's army appeared... it changes whenever either side gets closer to reaching their goal

 * Deypho reports that the Chained Ones will be looking for us...
-* we are marked with bright yellow sigils (Mags: cat, Deypho: bird, Dae: fox...) whenever we are together in numbers
+* We are marked with bright yellow sigils (Mags: cat, Deypho: bird, Dae: fox...) whenever we are together in numbers
-* She presents us with a splinter of wrought metal, about an inch long, jagged and shattered on either... deep black, begging to be picked up
+* She presents us with a splinter of wrought metal, about an inch long, jagged and shattered on either end... deep black, begging to be picked up
   * It is a piece of an artifact **known to be able to control the will of others**
   * The Spear of Varaxis shattered a black wrought artifact in the Battle of Eternal Fires... which was the climatic conflict of the Corrupter versus Archon Thalysios.
 At the end of the battle, spears of light descended from Siopos and destroyed much of the enemy armour and its foul creatures.
   * TBD: Where did she get the sliver from?